langenhagen/reposet/README.md

 ## TODO
+- implement `reposet-sync`
 - finish help msg for `reposet`
 - make a `gif`
-- gittify
 - write `README.md`
     - mention helper function to support uniformity.
     - mention in the coding section that common variables exist and that they are updated indirectly via certain helper functions like n_current_repo++ which are meant to be used in an idiomatic way
-- implement `reposet-sync`
 - state, that you can combine several reposets but not the default reposet
     - and that it may be wise that th default reposet is a symlink to a named reposet
-- msgs:
-    - text correct?